 It doesn’t really matter what type you love, you can can it. 😉 These pictures feature green pepper jelly you can make too, but we’ve made other flavors too.
 It all depends what produce is fresh or we have picked lately as to what gets filled.
 Want to make homemade bone broth?
 That is great to can and use in recipes as well.

-No matter what you have a bulk of and want to enjoy later, you should start canning.
+No matter what you have a bulk of and want to enjoy later, you should start canning plum jelly or fruit of choice.
 There are automatic machines that do a lot of work for you but that isn’t necessary really.
 It is cheaper if you use the items you see below but either way works.
 Note: Regular pressure cookers will NOT reach a high enough temp. to safely can food properly.